Baramati taluka: Climate and Rainfall

-Geomorphology:
+Geomorphology

-The Baramati Tehsil is an eastern belt of Pune district with a rolling topography and the low hills sinking slowly in to the plains with relatively broader valleys.
+Baramati Taluka is located in the eastern belt of Pune district with a rolling topography and the low hills sinking slowly in to the plains with relatively broader valleys.
 Therefore, the physiography of the tahsil has given rise to two major characteristic land forms namely; (1) the plateau and (2) the plains.
 The soil of the study area is mainly derived from the Deccan basalts.
 They are generally fertile except in hilly region.
 The main types of soil found in study area are black, brownish and gray or white.
 The soil along the Nira River area is black in colour, fine texture and fertile.
 The main crop in the Nira River side area is sugarcane.
 As we approach towards the plateau area the soil graded into coarse textured grayish to white coloured calcrete rich soil.
 The Tahsil area underlain by the basaltic lava flows of upper Cretaceous to lower Eocene age.
 Basaltic lava occupies more than 95%.

+Demographics

+Baramati taluka has a population of 429,600 according to the 2011 census.
+Baramati had a literacy rate of 82.27% and a sex ratio of 943 females per 1000 males.
+47,668 (11.10%) are under 7 years of age.
+73,761 (17.17%) lived in urban areas.
+Scheduled Castes and Scheduled Tribes make up 14.98% and 0.92% of the population respectively.

+At the time of the 2011 Census of India, 93.20% of the population in the district spoke Marathi and 4.59% Hindi as their first language.